WHIZ (AM): Move to Zanesville

 At the end of 1929, with Cambridge providing insufficient advertising revenue to pay for radio station operations, Waller applied to the FRC to move WEBE from Cambridge to Zanesville, with new studio and transmitter facilities in that city.
 The FRC approved in March 1930, and on May 26, WEBE in Cambridge was replaced with WALR in Zanesville.
 The WALR call letters, a shortening of Waller's name, were suggested to him by his bookkeeper.
+By July, Waller, who had been running WALR at a substantial loss, turned over operations to the Cleveland Radio Broadcasting Company, owners of WJAY in Cleveland; WJAY management also filed to construct a station in Toledo and teased the possibility of a statewide eight-station radio network.

 WALR almost made a second move within several years of departing Cambridge for Zanesville.
 In November 1930, Waller filed to sell WALR to the Akron Broadcasting Company.
 That concern had been formed by Fred Ormsby to restore a second station to Akron, which had been reduced to one station when station WFJC left the air to make way for WGAR in Cleveland.
-The proposed Akron move was hotly contested; one man attempted to obtain a permanent injunction against any sale of the station.
-It also led to applications for new stations on the same frequency in Zanesville and in Cleveland, which were designated for hearing alongside WALR's license renewal and the proposed Akron sale and move in October 1931.
-In the meantime, the Cleveland Radio Broadcasting Company, which was to operate the station upon its move, took over operations of WALR in Zanesville, which Waller had been operating at a substantial loss; however, the Cleveland company lost nearly $5,000 in five months running the outlet.
+Under this plan, the Cleveland Radio Broadcasting Company would operate the station for the Akron group; by the end of 1930, control of WALR was ceded back to Waller after Cleveland Radio lost $5,000 in a five month period.
+The proposed Akron move was hotly contested; Clayton Townes, former secretary for WJAY ousted after a receivership lawsuit, attempted to obtain a permanent injunction against any sale of the station.
+It also led to applications for new stations on the same frequency in Zanesville and in Cleveland, the latter with Townes as half-owner; these were designated for hearing alongside WALR's license renewal and the proposed Akron sale and move in October 1931.
 On December 31, 1931, the FRC denied permission for Waller to sell WALR.
 Instead, it was transferred to the WALR Broadcasting Corporation in 1932.